Lecture hall ruin

-The Berlin Museum of Medical History serves not only to exhibit historical and contemporary documents, but also as a meeting place for personal encounters and scientific discourse.
+The Berlin Museum of Medical History not only serves to exhibit historical and contemporary objects and documents, but also aims to facilitate personal encounters and promote direct exchange.

-The ruin of the former Rudolf Virchow Lecture Hall, with its historic charm, presents a unique event location that has made for an unforgettable experience for guests from all over the world.
-The lecture hall of the pathological museum was destroyed toward the end of World War II by bombings.
-After the war, the building was barely refitted and almost forgotten.
-Since the middle of the 1990s the "preserved" ruin has been used for formal events, social get-togethers and scientific exchange.
+With the lecture hall ruin of the former Rudolf Virchow Lecture Hall, the Berlin Medical History Museum owns a breathtaking unique venue that has already provided an unforgettable experience for many guests from all over the world.
+The lecture hall in the former Pathological Museum was destroyed by aerial bombing at the end of World War II.
+In the post-war years, it was provisionally restored and almost forgotten.
+Since the mid-1990s, the "preserved" lecture hall ruin has been a venue for festive events, social gatherings and scientific exchange.

-The room, equipped with modern conference technology, offers a unique atmosphere for a wide variety of events.
+Equipped with standard conference technology, it now provides a unique setting for a wide variety of events, such as lecture series and workshops.